andrewuhl/RollingWindow/README.md

 ## Intro

-The main purpose of this package is to calculate rolling window statistics **fast**.
-It is aimed at any users who need to calculate rolling statistics on large data sets, and should be particularly useful for the types of analysis done in the field of quantitative finance, even though the functions implemented are very general.
+The purpose of this package is to calculate rolling window and expanding window statistics **fast**.
+It is aimed at any users who need to calculate rolling statistics on large data sets, and should be particularly useful for the types of analysis done in the field of quantitative finance, even though the functions implemented are primarily general-purpose.

 ## Installing in [R]